 Director Alfonso Cuarón manages to tell a dark, emotionally complex, and satisfying story that maintains the magic established in the first two films while also pushing the series in a far more adult direction.

 Combine Cuarón’s technical wizardry with the all-star cast put together by his predecessor, Chris Colombus (as well as the new and, let’s be honest, superior Dumbledore), and you end up with something rather enchanting.
 Plus, it gave us the best Harry Potter character, Sirius Black…

 9. The Green Knight (2021)

 The first A24 movie to dip its toes into the enchanted lake of fantasy movies, The Green Knight, is an exciting and beautifully presented film, but that’s not why we like it.
 No, The Green Knight earns its place on this list for having the temerity to be weird, like really weird.

 It’s a strange fact that, despite the fantasy genre allowing basically anything to happen, so many films stick to the same tired tropes and slices.
 The Green Knight, though, eschews the standard trappings of the genre and embraces the uncanny.

 8. Edward Scissorhands (1990)

-A suburban fairy tale wrapped in black leather but with a sugary sweet centre, Edward Scissorhands is Tim Burton’s best movie.
-Basically, a romantic retelling of Frankenstein, this saccharine story of a man with scissors where his hands should be (rendering him incapable of touch) lovingly blends the macabre and melancholy through Burton’s unique gothic lens to haunting effect.
+A suburban fairy tale wrapped in black leather but with a sugary sweet center, Edward Scissorhands is the best Tim Burton movie.
+Basically a romantic retelling of Frankenstein, this saccharine story of a man with scissors where his hands should be (rendering him incapable of touch) lovingly blends the macabre and melancholy through Burton’s unique gothic lens to haunting effect.